tehmoon/cmdlinebeat/README.md

     env:               # additional environment variable to pass to the child process.
 Will override cmdlinebeat.env if found.
     copy_env: false    # copy all environment to child process
     timeout: 0         # NYI: kill process if timeout is reached
+    user: user/uid     # Username to execute the command with.
+Require root privs.
+Default to "nobody"
+    group: group/gid   # Groupname to execute the group with.
+Require root privs, default to main user group
 ```

 ## Example Configuration